5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 It’s not about having a big fancy building, it’s about taking good care of what you have.
 Most often it’s the little things that make the biggest difference.

-Remember, every Sunday is someone’s first Sunday.
-Ensure you do your best to make church visitors feel welcome by creating an outward-focused culture.
+Remember, every Sunday is someone’s first Sunday and do your best to make church visitors feel welcome by creating an outward-focused culture.

 Consider having a welcome team ready to warmly greet people as they come in.
 Go crazy and give them a church welcome pack.

-Kick of your service with a short welcome speech to let your visitors know they’re welcome and your members know visitors are always expected.
+Kick off your service with a short church welcome speech or church welcome poem to let your visitors know they’re at the right place and let your members know visitors are always expected.

-I don’t know where we got this idea from that the pastor has to run around trying to do everything – this is the best way to guarantee a small church stays small.
+I don’t know where we got this idea that the pastor has to run around trying to do everything, but it’s a guaranteed way to keep a small church small.

 A pastor can only take care of say 40-50 people before he starts to frazzle and burn out.

-The top priority of any pastor is to train up members for ministry.
+The top priority of any pastor is to train members for ministry.

 If you’re the pastor and you think only you can do everything, you need to let go, loosen the reins and give space for others to grow in the giftings.